-The Joseph F. Anderson '44 Internship Fund provides stipends to support full-time internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.

-Internships need not be limited to the student's proposed or declared area of concentration.
+The Joseph F. Anderson '44 Internship Fund provides for individual internship stipends to support full-time internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.
+Internships need not be limited to the student's proposed or declared area(s) of concentration.